CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Configurations/README.md

-# How to read, add and update application settings in Delphi
+### How to read, add and update application settings in Delphi

-The demo shows how to read, add and update application settings in Delphi
+The sample shows how to read, add and update application settings in Delphi.

-The demo shows a simple console application that reads application settings, adds a new setting, and updates an existing setting.
+The sample shows a simple console application that reads application settings, adds a new setting, and updates an existing setting.